-I am writing a novel called Impact Analysis, based on the Culture universe created by Iain M. Banks.
+I am working on several novels and stories set in the Culture universe created by Iain M. Banks.
 This task is tractable only because so many kind people had contributed to descriptions and annotations of the novels.

 There are a great many references to Iain M. Banks work and the Culture in Wikipedia.
 A selection of the articles follows.